-The Omagieca Obo-ob Mangrove Garden is arguably the most popular island attractions!
+The Omagieca Obo-ob Mangrove Garden is arguably the most popular island attraction!
 The reason being is that a famous Filipino Movie called ‘Camp Sawi’ was filmed at this location and is now frequented by many tourists, especially Filipino’s, that visit the island.

 Upon arriving at Obo-ob Mangrove Garden, there is a tourist office located at the beginning of the boardwalk where you will have to pay the 50 pesos entrance fee.
 This includes access to the bamboo boardwalk that leads in and around the mangroves.